jcolemorrison/hashistack-on-aws/modules/vpc/README.md

 # VPC Module

 Provisions a VPC based on the below input variables.
+Optionally accepts a list of accessible cidr blocks to route to a given transit gateway.